 Outside of the office, Dana is active in a local Dodgeball League, playing regularly in Echo Park and in tournaments in Orange County and Las Vegas.

 Thinh Nguyen received his Bachelor of Architecture from the University of Southern California.
 Prior to joining WTARCH, he worked for Jimenez Lai/Bureau Spectacular in Los Angeles and a range of renowned firms in Vietnam and Singapore.
 Thinh is interested in exploring architecture at a multiplicity of scales, with a sense of play, and through often overlooked aesthetic sensibilities.
-He likes cute things and attempts to dance/move with purpose on the weekends.
+He likes cute things and attempts to dance/move his limbs with purpose on the weekends.

 Jade Narrido is a recent graduate from UCLA Architecture and Urban Design.
 He has worked for various architecture design teams in Chicago, South Korea, and Los Angeles exploring design in a variety of projects scales ranging from installations, residential developments, to urban proposals.
 As a young professional, investigative work in material technology, urban research, and the capabilities of infrastructural programming spurs his architectural interests as seen in his recent competitions —the 2018 Home competition and the 2018 Waste competition.
 Jade started at WTARCH in 2019 as a project designer.
 In his free time Jade likes to boulder, hike, and play basketball.